Daandelange/karmaMapper/readme.md

 Runs on Mac and Linux and Windows (alpha).

+__Update 11-12-2016__
+I have broken some parts intensely developing it for my exams.
+There have also been some openFrameworks updates leading to compilation issues and have had no time to maintain the Linux and Windows compilation.
+Over the next months I'm planing to restructure some code, and integrate a "shared variables ecosystem" with [VideoDromm](https://github.com/videodromm/).
+I'll also do some documentation and publish a binary to try it quickly.

 __karmaMapper is a work in progress.__
 _Curently (18-06-2016), the latest build is stable on Mac while the Windows version is not stable yet.
 The Linux version should not be hard to get to compile.
 There's a scene editor allowing you to configure a set of "mappable" shapes, then load them within the animator app which lets you instantiate some effects and modules and bind them with these shapes.